MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 Exception logging is disabled by default, see the [Raygun.IO integration](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/README.md#raygunio-integration) on how to set up.

 # Guidance

+Provided here is guidance for working with WinShared based projects which you should read and understand but are not directly related to setting up a new project.

 ## App Name Localization